 Are you willing to denuclearize your country completely, verifiably, and forever?

-How do we get there?
+Okay, how do we get there?

-That's what the conversation's gonna be.
+That's what the conversation is going to be.

 How much preparation do you really need for that?

-I mean, if you follow politics as the president does, you don't need a whole lot.
+I mean, if you follow politics, as the president does, you don't need a whole lot.

 All you need to do is have the basic fundamentals and then start talking about the terms of a deal.